 2. Check those credentials

-Consumers looking for financial advisors should also check their professional credentials, looking especially for well-recognized standards such as chartered financial analyst (CFA) or certified financial planner (CFP).
+Consumers looking for financial advisors should also check their professional credentials, seeking out well-recognized standards such as chartered financial analyst (CFA) or certified financial planner (CFP).
 These designations require their holders to act as a fiduciary.

 “These individuals have mastered a complex body of knowledge, have passed a comprehensive examination (or in the case of a CFA charterholder, a series of examinations), and agree to abide by a code of ethics,” says Robert Johnson, professor of finance at Creighton University.

 Johnson cites part of the code for CFA holders that exhorts them to “act for the benefit of their clients and place their clients’ interests before their employer’s or their own interests.”